A candidate-friendly recruitment process is here at CKSource. Come join us!

-A great candidate experience within the recruitment process is the first step on the way to attract and eventually keep outstanding professionals on a team.
+A great candidate experience within the recruitment process is the first step on the way to attracting and eventually keeping outstanding professionals on a team.
 If we want top talent to stay with us for years, we need to treat those valuable specialists with respect, appreciation, and consideration - from the very beginning.

-And this is how it looks like at CKSource, where many solutions regarding the hiring process make it a truly smooth experience.
-We provide candidates with all the pieces of relevant information they need, being aware of what they want to know in the first place.
+And this is how it looks like at CKSource, where many solutions regarding the hiring process make it a truly smooth and positive candidate experience.
+We give candidates all the pieces of relevant information they need, being aware of what they want to know in the first place.
 Moreover, we respect their time and effort and try not to leave them without feedback.
 Fast and easy remote recruitment is also on the cards within our company.

 So what exactly does CKSource do to make the recruitment process friendly for candidates?
 Let’s see.

 Respecting candidates means providing each of them with a smooth and intuitive experience when joining the hiring process.
-The latter should be well-described and clear, consuming just the right amount of time - enough to pick out the right person - and not to overburden all remaining applicants.
-For this reason, a thorough candidate screening is performed in the very beginning, so that CKSource recruiters only invite matching candidates to the recruitment process.
+The latter should be well-described and clear, consuming just the right amount of time - enough to pick out and recruit the right person - and not to overburden all remaining applicants.
+For this reason, a thorough candidate screening is performed in the very beginning, so that CKSource interviewers only invite matching candidates to the recruitment and selection process.
 This prevents wasting everybody’s time.
 Showing respect also means being well-prepared for an interview, based on candidates’ resumes.

 And how can they get in touch with the company?
 First of all, there is a general contact form available online, working also on mobile devices, where applicants-to-be may contact the HR Department with all their inquiries.
 And when applying for a particular job offer at CKSource, one doesn’t need to rewrite information available on their CV, but simply upload the file with their resume, and only fill in a few mandatory fields such as date available, desired pay as well as agreement type or the localization preferred (on-site, in a given city, or remote).